This website uses cookies to ensure you get the best experience on our website. Find out more.

 If a complaint investigation findings show that there has been a breach of the energy company licence then Ofgem will investigate the breach further and take action where appropriate.

 The Citizens Advice consumer service can provide you with information about your rights and how best to make your complaint.
-You can contact them at any point during your complaint on 0345 404 0506 Monday-Friday 9am-5pm.
+You can contact them at any point during your complaint on 0345 404 0506 Monday - Friday 9 am to 5 pm.

-Resolver.co.uk is an online service or app that is available free of charge to give customers advice about complaints and to guide you through the complaint process.
-It offers assistance in writing letters and emails, and can record telephone conversations for you.
-Resolver also has a complaint log that trackers the complaint and will allow you send the case file electronically to the Energy Ombudsman if it is not resolved satisfactorily.
+Resolver.co.uk is an online service or app that is available free of charge to give customers advice about complaints and to guide them through the complaint process.
+It offers assistance in writing letters and emails and can record telephone conversations for you.
+Resolver also has a complaint log that trackers the complaint and will allow you to send the case file electronically to the Energy Ombudsman if it is not resolved satisfactorily.

 Compare Latest Tariffs